 You are here

-Combined Heat and Power (CHP) grant (Completed)
+Combined Heat and Power (CHP) grant (Cancelled)

 In June 2014, the Illinois Department of Commerce and Economic Opportunity (DCEO) established their "Public Sector Combined Heat and Power (CHP) Pilot Program" that provides cash incentives, up to $2 million, for individual CHP projects in Illinois public sector facilities.